acexeno/BuildIT-PC/README.md

-# BUILD IT:PC - Desktop PC Building & Compatibility Checker System
+# SIMS - Desktop PC Building & Compatibility Checker System

 A modern **desktop-only** web application for building custom PCs with real-time compatibility checking, user management, and comprehensive business features.

 ## ⚠️ Desktop-Only Application

-**BUILD IT:PC is designed exclusively for desktop computers and is not compatible with mobile devices or tablets.** The application requires a minimum screen width of 1024px for optimal functionality.
+**SIMS is designed exclusively for desktop computers and is not compatible with mobile devices or tablets.** The application requires a minimum screen width of 1024px for optimal functionality.

 ## Features